Nikita Kadan / Нікіта Кадан

 Lives in Kyiv (UA), born in Kyiv (UA).

-His works are currently held in collections of the Munich Pinakothek (Pinakothek der Moderne), the M HKA Museum of Modern Art in Antwerp, the MUMOK Museum of Modern Art in Vienna, the National Art Museum in Kyiv, the Kontakt Collection (Vienna) and The Art Collection Telekom (Bonn), the Center Georges Pompidou (Paris, France) .
+His work can be found in the collections of the Pinakothek in Munich (Pinakothek der Moderne), the M HKA Museum of Contemporary Art in Antwerp, the MUMOK Museum of Modern Art in Vienna, the National Art Museum in Kyiv, the Kontakt Collection (Vienna), the Telekom Art Collection (Bonn), and the Centre Georges Pompidou (Paris).